Last editedJan 20203 min read

-But are you getting the best deal from your provider?
-Does your current solution have the flexibility and cost-effective pricing you deserve as a business?
+But how do you know if you are getting the best deal from your provider?
+Does your solution of choice have the flexibility and cost-effective pricing you deserve as a business?

 We want to make sure you always get the best solution for your business.
-So we’ve put together a few key questions to ask your current provider to make sure your Direct Debit system is really delivering best-in-class performance.
+In this post, we have highlighted some key questions for you to ask when choosing a Direct Debit provider.

 1. How much does it cost?